-High School Students Considered to Be "At Risk" of Failing or Not
+High School Students Considered to Be "At Risk" of Not Graduating

 Mentors Care comes to the aid of high school students considered to be “at-risk” of failing or not graduating from high school due to poor academic performance.
 We serve school districts in suburban and rural areas where there are little to no resources available supporting the social-emotional wellbeing and academic success of struggling students.